 Since then she has won a number of titles.
 In 2005 she was 2nd Overall in the 2005 USAT Mid-Atlantic Duathlon Series and 1st in the 25-29 Age Group at the 2005 ITU Short Course Duathlon World Championship (9th overall female).

 In 2011 she was 4th in the 30-34 Age Group at the 2011 ITU Short Course Duathlon World Championship (and 11th overall female), as well as being nationally ranked 1st Overall in 30-34 age group.
-In 2012 her national ranking in the 30-34 age group fell to second and she became 2012 short course duathlon world champion.
+2012 saw Laura rank second nationally in the 30-34 age group – and she became 2012 short course duathlon World Champion.

 In 2005 she was national champion for Ultra Distance Triathlon in the 25-29 age group.
 She won the 25-29 age group in the 2005 USAT Mid-Atlantic Triathlon Series and represented USA in 2008 in triathlon.